EftyK/TrainedModel/README.md

 Apart from the Jupyter notebook, this repository provides the aforementioned model, the corresponding tree species label map and some images for testing the model.

 ## Prerequisites
+To run IdentifyTreeSpecies.ipynb, you must have the following prerequisites installed on your system:
 1. Python > 3.6.10

 2. The following 4 commands will install almost all packages that you will need: